A NORTH WEST FOOD SECURITY INITIATIVE

 MEETING THE CHALLENGES

-Foundation Food is a model designed to revolutionise the provision of grocery store services in remote communities.
+Foundation Food is a model designed to revolutionise the provision of grocery store services in the leramagadu (Roebourne) community.

-This model is being piloted in the Western Pilbara town of Roebourne and seeks to disrupt food insecurity by providing access to a low-cost, high-quality supermarket for locals.
+This model seeks to disrupt food insecurity by providing access to a low-cost, high-quality supermarket for locals.

-Drawing inspiration from other international models designed to address food insecurity, including ‘social supermarkets’ and co-operatives, Foundation Food is an innovative project, currently in its pilot phase.
+Drawing inspiration from other international models designed to address food insecurity, including 'social supermarkets' and co-operatives, the leramagadu Store Foundation Food is an innovative project, currently in its pilot phase.